calvintam236/docker_xmrig/README.md

 ### Donations

-If you like to buy me a cup of coffee for this Dockerfile/ docker image, you can donate to here:
+If you like to buy me a coffee, you can donate to here:

 - BTC: `1MTkPFtp3qxE4Y98pTHP3z767RGKmrT92a`
 - ETH: `0x5896a85E8c175c563DC00087535582394d394838`